Site icon Regpack

 5. Create Specific Learning Outcomes

-When deciding on your learning objectives for the course, make sure to focus on outcomes that are quantifiable.
+When deciding on your learning objectives for the course, make sure to focus on quantifiable outcomes.

 Use language that describes: